AkimzhanRakhimov/ProteinParser/README.md

    pip install requests
    ```
 3. Run the script `protein_parser.py`.
-4. Enter a UniProt ID when prompted to fetch the protein data.
+4. Enter a UniProt ID when prompted to fetch the protein data(For example:P000742).